contextcraft/contextcraft/README.md

 This directory contains three datasets: Java, Python and Private datasets.
 Each dataset contains three csv files (with two columns: Functional Description and Menthod Name) used for training, validation, and testing the models.
 ![Dataset](Dataset.PNG)
-# `Evaluation`

-This directory holds evaluation results and metrics used to assess the performance of the models.

 # `Source_Code`